onlinejavaclass/onlinejavaclass.github.io/data/archive/solid-principle/lsp.md

 We just add the new class and it works as expected.

 ~
-class RewardsCard implements IPaymentInstrument {
+class RewardsCard implements PaymentInstrument {
   String name;
   String cardNumber;